united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/postgresql_and_grafana_alerts.md

 specific to every service or contact.
 The following steps shall be done to create a contact point.

 1. Navigate to **Contact points**, located at the top of the Grafana alerting page.
-2. Click on the blue + Add contact point button.
+2. Click on the blue **+ Add contact** point button.
 3. Now, you should be able to see setting page.
 Choose a name for your contact point.

    ![Untitled](/images/features/grafana-alert/contact-point.png?width=75%)
 4. Pick the receiving service; in this example, Discord.
-5. Generate a new Webhook in your Discord server (Server Settings &rArr Integrations &rArr View Webhooks &rArr New Webhook or create Webhook).
+5. Generate a new Webhook in your Discord server (Server Settings &rArr; Integrations &rArr; View Webhooks &rArr; New Webhook or create Webhook).
 Assign a name to the Webhook and designate the messaging channel.
 Copy the Webhook URL from Discord and insert it into the corresponding field in Grafana.
 Customize the message to Discord under **Optional Discord settings** if desired.
 6. If you need, add more services to the contact point, by clicking **+ Add contact point integration**.
 7. Save the contact point; you can see it in the **Contact points** list, below the **grafana-default-email** contact point.